LeChatErrant/async/README.md

   - [ ] .then and .catch
   - [ ] chaining .then and .catch
   - [ ] .finally
+  - [ ] arguments depending on the callback (possibility to take 0 arguments for a .catch, for example)
   - [x] resolve and reject keywords
   - [ ] documented code
+  - [ ] specs

 - [ ] ThreadPromise
    - [ ] Roadmap to be defined!